 On Seinfeld, Jerry and Kramer lived at 129 West 81st Street, off Columbus Avenue (what 9th Avenue is called north of 59th).
 Jerry actually did live in that building when he started out in comedy.
 C train to 81st Street.
 Paul Buchman of Mad About You said he also lived there before moving in with his eventual wife Jamie Stemple, to 51 5th Avenue off 12th Street.
 Any train that gets to Union Square (4, 5, 6, L, N, Q, R).
 Tom's Restaurant (or Tom's Diner, as Suzanne Vega would call it) stood in for Jerry & George's hangout Monk's Cafe, at 2880 Broadway at 112th Street, off the Columbia University campus.
 C to 110th Street.

-The 1970s sitcom Barney Miller was also set at the 12th, and I suspect ABC gave Castle's precinct the same number as a tribute to the funniest cops in TV history.
+Like Castle, the 1975-82 sitcom Barney Miller was set at the 12th Precinct, and I suspect that ABC gave Castle's precinct the same number as a tribute to the funniest cops in TV history.
 Richard Castle's gift to the precinct, an espresso machine, has got to be an inside joke, a reference to the awful coffee made by Detective Nick Yemana on Barney Miller.)